-1 compliance provisions of the:

-2 A. Campaign Reporting Act;

-3 B. Financial Disclosure Act;

-4 C. Gift Act;

-5 D. Governmental Conduct Act;

-6 E. Inspection of Public Records Act;

-7 F. Lobbyist Regulation Act;

-8 G. Open Meetings Act;

-9 H. Procurement Code;

-10 I. Public Accountability Act;

-11 J. School District Campaign Reporting Act; and

-12 K. Voter Action Act.

-13 SECTION 7.
-[NEW MATERIAL] EXECUTIVE DIRECTOR
+SECTION 7.
+[NEW MATERIAL] EXECUTIVE DIRECTOR-APPOINTMENT--DUTIES--POWERS--LIMITATIONS.--

-14 APPOINTMENTDUTIESPOWERSLIMITATIONS

-15 A. The executive director of the board shall be:

-16 (1) knowledgeable about state laws related to

-17 public accountability;

-18 (2) appointed without regard to qualified

-19 political party affiliation; and

-20 (3) appointed, retained and reappointed solely

-21 on the grounds of fitness to perform the duties of the office.

-22 B. The director shall hold office for a term

-23 commencing on the date of appointment through June 30 of the

-24 fourth even-numbered year following the director's appointment.

-25 C. Prior to the end of the director's term of

-.204365.5

-office, the director may only be removed by the board for cause and with the concurrence of at least nine board members.
+- A. The executive director of the board shall be: - (1) knowledgeable about state laws related to public accountability; - (2) appointed without regard to qualified political party affiliation; and - (3) appointed, retained and reappointed solely on the grounds of fitness to perform the duties of the office. - B. The director shall hold office for a term commencing on the date of appointment through June 30 of the fourth even-numbered year following the director's appointment. - C. Prior to the end of the director's term of office, the director may only be removed by the board for cause .206074.2 and with the concurrence οf at 1east nine board members. anu WILII LIIC Concarrence OI аL Teast HTHE DUalu III CIII DE L'O

-- D. Once appointed or reappointed, the director shall: - (1) take the oath of office required by Article 20, Section 1 of the constitution of New Mexico and file that oath of office with the secretary of state; - (2) devote the director's entire professional time and attention to the duties of that office; - (3) prepare an annual budget for the board and submit it to the board for approval; - (4) make recommendations to the board of proposed rules or legislative changes needed to provide better administration of the Public Accountability Act; - (5) operate and maintain a publicly accessible internet website on which shall be published the board's advisory opinions and annual reports and a list of persons who failed or refused to file a report of expenditures and contributions or a statement of no activity or to pay a penalty imposed by the board shall be published; and - (6) at every meeting of the board, report any complaints referred to the board by the complaint review committee and the status of all open investigations and investigations closed since the board's last meeting. - E. The director may:

-2 additional personnel necessary to enable the board to carry out
+- D. Once appointed or reappointed through an action by the board, the director shall: - (1) take the oath of office required by Article 20, Section 1 of the constitution of New Mexico and file that oath of office with the secretary of state; - (2) devote the director's entire professional time and attention to the duties of that office; - (3) prepare an annual budget for the board and submit it to the board for approval; - (4) make recommendations to the board of proposed rules or legislative changes needed to provide better administration of the Public Accountability Act; - (5) operate and maintain a publicly accessible website on which shall be published the board's advisory opinions and annual reports and a list of persons who failed or refused to file a report of expenditures and contributions or a statement of no activity or to pay a penalty imposed by the board shall be published; and - (6) at every meeting of the board, report any complaints referred to the board by the complaint review committee and the status of all open investigations and investigations closed since the board's last meeting. - E. The director may: - (1) hire a general counsel for the board and additional personnel necessary to enable the board to carry out its duties; and

-3 its duties;

-4 (2) enter into contracts and agreements on

-5 behalf of the board; and

-6 (3) administer oaths and take depositions

-7 subject to the Rules of Civil Procedure for the District

-8 Courts.

-9 F. The director shall not:

-10 (1) seek or hold an office in a qualified

-11 political party; or

-12 (2) seek or hold an elected public office or

-13 an appointed public position.

-14 G. A director who seeks or holds an office or

-15 position as prohibited in Subsection F of this section is

-16 deemed to have resigned as director.

-17 SECTION 8.
-[NEW MATERIAL] BOARD MEMBER RECUSAL

-18 DISQUALIFICATION

-19 A. A board member shall recuse from and not

-20 participate in a board proceeding in which the member has a

-21 conflict of interest.
-The member shall state in writing the

-22 reason for the recusal.

-23 B. If the propriety of a board member's

-24 participation in a particular matter is questioned on the

-25 grounds that the member has a conflict of interest and if the

-204365 5
+- (2) enter into contracts and agreements on behalf of the board. - F. The director shall not: - (1) seek or hold an office in a qualified political party; or - (2) seek or hold an elected public office or an appointed public position. - G. A director who seeks or holds an office or position as prohibited in Subsection F of this section is deemed to have resigned as director. - SECTION 8.
+[NEW MATERIAL] BOARD MEMBER RECUSAL-DISQUALIFICATION.-- - A. A board member shall recuse from and not participate in a board proceeding in which the member has a conflict of interest.
+The member shall state in writing the reason for the recusal. - B. If the propriety of a board member's participation in a particular matter is questioned on the grounds that the member has a conflict of interest and if the member refuses to recuse from participation in the matter, the board may disqualify that member from participation in the relevant board proceeding with concurrence of at least nine members.